 Coaster, trays and cheese/ charcuterie boards with resin, can be hand washed with mild soap & water, and a soft cloth (or microfibre cloth).

 With cheese/charcuterie boards, the wood/timber area should be treated as all wood cheese boards.
 It should never go in a dishwasher.
 Soaking any wood boards in dishwater is never recommended.
 Set board in empty sink and use soft cloth with mild dish soap to clean, then dry.
 Every now & then the wood/timber area may need to be reconditioned with food grade oil.

-For coasters, trays, tables & counters, ArtWorks is resistant up to 266F (130C), and Liquid Diamonds is resistant up to 246F (118C).
-This is similar to a formica or laminate counter top rating.
+For coasters, trays, tables & counters, I use a heat resistant epoxy resin, that is heat tolerant to 500F.
 If resin item is sitting in a space that gets that hot (like a car in hot sun, or a sunroom), it will not become pliable.
 Direct heat contact may be slightly lower.
-A hot pan off the stove will mark the resin.
-Coasters made with both these resins typically can hold a hot cup of coffee/tea without marking.
-Keep in mind occasionally ceramics (tiles or cups) can hold more heat in, and therefore some times the results can vary with ceramics.
+A hot pan off the stove could mark the resin of some items.

-ArtWorks Resin is dry to touch in 8-12 hours, and Liquid Diamonds Casting Resin is dry to touch in 24 hours (average), however all resins continue to cure/harden 2-3 weeks afterwards, and full heat tolerance isn't typically reached until up to about 30 days after initial cure.
+Epoxy resin continues to cure/harden up to 2-3 weeks after initial cure, and full heat tolerance isn't typically reached until up to about 30 days after initial cure.